 They also do very well with basic games like playing frisbee, fetching toys, and playing with a ball.

 The German Shepherd is capable of being trained to do almost any task you put before them.

 This is because they are smart, bold, alert, and single-minded when necessary.
 While they are highly trainable, they need to be socialized and trained at a young age.

-Lastly, to achieve a well-trained German Shepherd will require a consistent, and kind handler.
+Lastly, a well-trained German Shepherd will require a consistent, and kind handler.